dankswoops/SwoopsHud/README.md

 -dxlevel 80 : lowest dx, dx7 crashs on load
 -dxlevel 81 : these levels aren't advised
 -dxlevel 90 : these levels aren't advised
 -dxlevel 95 : USE THIS ONE
--dxlevel 98 :
+-dxlevel 98 : not sure if fully stable
 ##### SCREEN REFRESH RATE
 -freq 60
 -freq 120